-The mission of Central Piedmont Community College’s Financial Aid Office is to provide quality assistance to all students and to make every effort to ensure that the students who desire to attend the College, but cannot afford to do so, are provided financial assistance to complete their educational goals.
-The Financial Aid Office is committed to providing quality service to students, the College, and the community.
+The mission of Central Piedmont’s Financial Aid Office is to provide excellent assistance to all students and to make every effort to ensure that the students who desire to attend the college but cannot afford to do so are provided financial assistance to complete their educational goals.
+The Financial Aid Office is committed to providing quality service to students, parents, the college, and the community.

-In pursuing our mission, we strive to uphold the highest degree of professionalism, confidentiality, honesty, and integrity; embrace emerging technologies; and work collaboratively with all areas of the College, recognizing that only together we can achieve our common goal to enhance enrollment, retention and academic success our students.
+In pursuing our mission, we strive to uphold the highest degree of professionalism, confidentiality, honesty, and integrity; embrace emerging technologies; and work collaboratively with all areas of the college, recognizing that only together we can achieve our common goal to enhance enrollment, retention and academic success for our students.

 Steps to Obtain Financial Aid